microsoft/sqlworkshops-bdconopenshift/README.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/textbubble.png"> <h2>About this Workshop</h2>

-Welcome to this Microsoft solutions workshop on *SQL Server Big Data Clusters on Red Hat OpenShift*.
-In this workshop, you'll learn how to implement a SQL Server Big Data Cluster on the Red Hat OpenShift platform.
+Welcome to this Microsoft solutions workshop on *Architecting SQL Server Big Data Cluster Solutions on Red Hat OpenShift*.
+In this workshop, you'll learn how to plan, implement and operate a SQL Server Big Data Cluster on the Red Hat OpenShift platform.

 This workshop focuses on the **Architect** role (*the person or team tasked with planning, designing and implementing the system*).
 This course sets the groundwork for the **Operator** role (*those who manage, monitor and secure the system*) and the **Developer** role (*those who create applications and background services for the system*).
+This course is designed as a "Delta" course explaining the differences of planning, installing and operating a SQL Server Big Data Cluster on a Red Hat OpenShift cluster.

+> **NOTE:** You should be familiar with Linux, Containers, Kubernetes, Red Hat OpenShift, and SQL Server Big Data Clusters prior to taking this course.
+Resources are provided below if you are new to these technologies.

-You'll start by understanding Virtualization, and the Kubernetes Orchestration system.
-You'll learn more about the Red Hat OpenShift platform, and how SQL Server Big Data Clusters is implemented on this environment, with a focus on how to extrapolate what you have learned to create other solutions for your organization.
+You'll start with a quick review of your understanding of Virtualization and the Kubernetes Orchestration system, and how SQL Server Big Data Clusters is implemented on this environment.
+You'll also review the key concepts of the Red Hat OpenShift platform.
+This rest of the course focuses on learning now the SQL Server Big Data Cluster system works on the Red Hat OpenShift Platform, whether on-premises on in a Cloud environment.

 This [github README.MD file](https://lab.github.com/githubtraining/introduction-to-github) explains how the workshop is laid out, what you will learn, and the technologies you will use in this solution.
 To download this Lab to your local computer, click the **Clone or Download** button you see at the top right side of this page.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).